gsoules/MapsAlive-Plugin/README.md

 # MapsAlive (plugin for Omeka Classic)

-The MapsAlive plugin lets you display your Omeka content (metadata and images) on an interactive map that was created with [MapsAlive](https://www.mapsalive.com).
-MapsAlive is a web application that lets you create interactive maps, diagrams, and images online.
+The [MapsAlive plugin](https://digitalarchive.us/docs/plugins/mapsalive) lets you display your Omeka content (metadata and images) on an interactive map that was created with [MapsAlive](https://www.mapsalive.com) interactive map software.
+MapsAlive is a web application that lets you make any image interactive.

 The MapsAlive plugins works by letting your Omeka installation act as a [MapsAlive Live Data](https://www.mapsalive.com/docs/livedata-intro/) server that provides the interactive map